Climate change is one of the biggest challenges of our time. A commitment to climate protection is essential to

 The contribution of Baden-Württemberg to worldwide greenhouse emissions is approximately 0.2 per cent (2017).
 Compared to Baden-Württemberg's share of the world's population our region has an above-average contribution to climate change.
-The regional government of Baden-Württemberg sees in this a particular responsibility to act, and therefore has set specific goals for the reduction of greenhouse gases in a Climate Change Act.
+The regional government of Baden-Württemberg sees in this a particular responsibility to act, and therefore has set specific goals for the reduction of greenhouse gases in a Climate Protection Act.